 KUC Representatives to Kamloops/Okanagan Presbytery

-Kathy’s Thoughts on her Role: Kathy is honoured to be a Presbytery Rep and hopes to continue to be so for some time to come.
-She says: “My role is to act as the representative for Kamloops United Church in Kamloops-Okanagan Presbytery, and further to that, as representative for Kamloops-Okanagan Presbytery at BC Conference.
+Kathy’s Thoughts on her Role: Kathy felt honoured to be a Presbytery Rep. She says: “My role was to act as the representative for Kamloops United Church in Kamloops-Okanagan Presbytery, and further to that, as representative for Kamloops-Okanagan Presbytery at BC Conference.
 BC Conference meets twice in three years (a year before and year of General Council).
 They select several members to represent BC Conference every three years when General Council is held.
 The purpose of all these meetings – Presbytery, BC Conference and General Council, is to conduct the business of the Church and for BC Conference to also confirm, admit and recognize new ministers.
 So, although we have fun when we get together, there is work that is done as well.”

 “To me, a significant part of faithful public witness is witnessing to the public issues of social justice.”

 KUC Members on the KUC Preschool Advisory Board